Stanton powers Paxton, Yanks past Jays 7-2 | Devdiscourse

 The Yankees (101-55) entered 1 1/2 games behind Houston for the best record in the majors.
 The Astros were hosting the Los Angeles Angels later Saturday.
 New York was without infielder Gleyber Torres (right hamstring), who underwent an MRI.
 The team said the tests came back negative.

 Jonathan Davis hit an RBI single that scored Brandon Drury, who opened the third by reaching on a fielding error by shortstop Didi Gregorius.
-Teoscar Hernandez had an RBI single in the seventh.
+Teoscar Hernandez had an RBI double in the seventh for the Jays.
 Toronto rookie T.J.
-Zauch allowed two runs on four hits in four innings after beating the Yankees last Sunday.
+Zeuch allowed two runs on four hits in four innings after beating the Yankees last Sunday.
 He allowed one runner through the first three innings before struggling with his sinker.

 --Field Level Media